Paul-Félix Armand-Delille: Biography

 Born in Fourchambault, Nièvre, in central France, Armand-Delille studied medicine and became a professor at the Paris School of Medicine, specialising in infectious diseases in children.
 During the First World War he carried out important work on malaria, for which he was made a Commander of the Legion of Honour.

-He later retired.
+Winner of the Fabien Prize in 1943 for his Treatise on Social Service written in 1939, he was then elected a member of the National Academy of Medicine in 1944, where he later retired from the study of medicine.

 Myxomatosis release

-Having read of the effectiveness of the myxomatosis virus in dealing with rabbit plagues in Australia, in 1952 Armand-Delille decided to intentionally introduce the virus onto his 3 sqkm private estate of Chateau Maillebois in Eure-et-Loir, not far from Paris.
-He believed that the enclosed nature of the estate would prevent its spread into other rabbit populations.
-Inoculating two rabbits with Myxoma virus acquired from a laboratory in Lausanne, Armand-Delille succeeded in rapidly eradicating the population on his estate, with 98% of the rabbits being dead within six weeks.
+During his retirement, after having read of the effectiveness of the myxomatosis virus in dealing with rabbit plagues in Australia, in 1952 Armand-Delille decided to intentionally introduce the virus onto his 3 sqkm private estate of Chateau Maillebois in Eure-et-Loir, not far from Paris.
+He used a strain of the virus, which had been isolated in 1949 and believed that the enclosed nature of the estate would prevent its spread into other rabbit populations.
+Inoculating two rabbits with Myxoma virus acquired from a laboratory in Lausanne, Armand-Delille succeeded in rapidly eradicating the population on his estate and town, with 98% of the rabbits being dead within six weeks.
 However, within four months it became clear that the virus had escaped from his estate, the corpse of an infected rabbit having been found 50 km (30 miles) away.

-Within a year of the initial release, an estimated 45% of the wild rabbits in France had died of the disease, along with 35% of domestic rabbits, and the disease subsequently spread to the rest of western Europe, destroying rabbit populations in the Netherlands, Belgium, Italy, Spain, Britain, and beyond.
+Within a year of the initial release, an estimated 45% of the wild rabbits in France had died of the disease, along with 35% of domestic rabbits, and the disease subsequently spread to the rest of western Europe, destroying rabbit populations in the Netherlands, Belgium, Italy, Spain, Germany, Britain, and beyond.
 The effect on the rabbit population of France was dramatic.
 In the hunting season covering the year of the release of the virus, 1952–1953, the total number of rabbits killed in 25 hunts exceeded 55 million; the figure for 1956–1957 was just 1.3 million, a 98% reduction.

 Armand-Delille found himself both condemned by rabbit hunters and showered with praise by farmers and foresters.
 He was prosecuted, and in January 1955 he was convicted and fined 5,000 francs.
 However, he was later honored; in June 1956 he was awarded a gold medal to commemorate his achievement by Bernard Dufay, honorary director-general of the French Department of Rivers and Forests.
 The medal depicts Armand-Delille on one side, and a dead rabbit on the other.

 The disease has in turn affected predators dependent on rabbits as a food source, in particular the Iberian lynx, a rabbit specialist which is unable to significantly adapt its diet.
 It is not uncommon for shooters to specifically target infected rabbits, viewing the act as being merciful.
 However, in 2005 the UK Land Registry conducted a survey of 16000 hectare of its land and reported that the rabbit population had increased three-fold every two years, likely a product of increasing genetic resistance to the virus.